A Comparison of Categories of Nori Motivic Sheaves: Recollections on perverse Nori motives

 where the action of $\Gal(k'/k)$ on $\NMLoc_{\sigma}(X')$ is induced by its action on $X'$ via $k$-automorphisms. \end{enumerate} \end{lem} \begin{proof} The two statements follow from the corresponding statements of Lemma~\ref{lem:MNori_X'/X}. \end{proof}

 By Lemma~\ref{lem:Bti_k=Bti_k-e^*}, the diagram of monoidal functors

 commutes up to monoidal natural isomorphism.
-Composing with the $0$-th perverse truncation, passing to the universal abelian factorizations, and restricting to motivic local systems, we deduce that the diagram of monoidal functors
+Composing with the $0$th perverse cohomology, passing to the universal abelian factorizations, and restricting to motivic local systems, we deduce that the diagram of monoidal functors

 commutes up to monoidal natural isomorphism.
 This yields a canonical homomorphism between Tannaka dual groups

 We have the following generalization of Proposition~\ref{prop:ses_Gmot-Gmot-Gal}: \begin{prop} Keep the notation and assumptions of Example~\ref{ex:ArtinMot_X}.
 The sequence of pro-algebraic groups